MACTEP-ETF/Mastering-Data-Structures-Algorithms/README.md

 ```
 # Functions
 ## What is function & Structures
-**Function** - are group of related instructions wich performe a specific tasks.
+**Function** - are group of related instructions wich perform a specific tasks.
 Functions are also called as *modules* or *procedures*.
 **Structure** - are group of realated data.
 ## Style of coding
 ### Monolitic Programming